I love to personalize anything and everything for parties and family get-togethers, so hello, Spanish-language Thanksgiving Placemats!

 Even better – you can create this project with your kids or grandkids to help them learn these phrases.
 I guarantee, after they stamp them letter-by-letter, they’ll remember them for the rest of their lives!

-When you visit your local Big Lots, you’ll find a seasonal area for all things turkey day.
+When you visit your local discount department store you’ll find a seasonal area for all things turkey day.
 I saw the open area on these placemats and knew they were crying out for me to embellish them!
 We’re talking enough blank space to make Taylor Swift proud!

 I also picked up one of these cute chalkboard pumpkins!